-By timothy from Slashdot's children-is-a-weird-plural department
+By timothy from Slashdot's complex-simple-same-thing department

-By timothy from Slashdot's put-your-hands-together department
+By Roblimo from Slashdot's up-up-and-away-in-your-beautiful-rocket department

 Last month, at Maker Faire Bay Area 2014

 spotted a guy wearing a very large piece of headgear that included two crossed wrenches.
 The guy turned out to be Mike Szczys, Managing Editor of hackaday.com

 , which says, "The Hackaday Prize

 will send one person into space for building the next evolution of hardware."
 That's certainly of interest to the hardware hacker/maker crowd.
 How they're going to arrange the space flight (probably one of those "just above the atmosphere" hops) isn't specified, but even so the contest is an interesting idea, and the Hack A Day site seems to have some interest hacks and tutorials on it.
 So go ahead and enter the contest -- and don't forget to take your camera with you on your flight into space, because we'll want to see pictures!
 (Alternate Video Link